luojiahai/luojiahai.github.io/docs/index.md

 features:
   - icon: 🤔
     title: Who am I
-    details: This is luojiahai.
-My personality is INTJ.
-I'm from Guangzhou, China.
+    details: My internet handle is luojiahai. </br><a href='/about'>Click here to read more...</a>
-  - icon: 🖥️
+  - icon: 🔭
-    title: Work
+    title: What I do
-    details: I do software engineering for a living.
-I'm striving to live life.
+    details: I do software development for a living.
-  - icon: 🍚
+  - icon: 🌱
-    title: Interests
+    title: What I like
     details: I like eating, cooking, and grocery shopping.
-I don't like sports.
   - icon: 📫
     title: How to reach me
-    details: 'Email: luo [at] jiahai.co'
+    details: 'Email: luo[at]jiahai.co'
 ---